clojure-emacs/cider/README.md

 ### Donations

-You can support my work on CIDER, clojure-mode and inf-clojure via [Salt](https://salt.bountysource.com/teams/cider), [Gratipay](https://www.gratipay.com/cider) and PayPal.
+You can support the development of CIDER, clojure-mode and inf-clojure via [Salt](https://salt.bountysource.com/teams/cider), [Gratipay](https://www.gratipay.com/cider) and PayPal.